jr1412594/Hotel_front/README.md

 ## About

-The Staycation Station app is designed to help you search for a place to rest your head when you have spend a little too much time coranitining.
-Avoid crowded planes and literails by staying closer to home using the Staycation Station app.
+The Staycation Station app is designed to help you search for a place to rest your head when you have spent a little too much time quarantining.
+Avoid crowded planes and light-rails by staying closer to home using the Staycation Station app.

 ## Features

 * Look at various hotel rooms based on location.
 * Hoover over the image to see a calendar and price.
-* Select checkin and checkout dates for desired property
+* Select check-in and checkout dates for desired property
 * Reserve the room and see a generated reservation
+* Enter your information for a confirmation email

 ## Tech